At a Glance

 Other ingredients: rice flour, magnesium stearate.

-The following suggested dosage should be used as a guideline:
+The following suggested dosage should be used in accordance with the DHEA-S deficit:

 Women: 5 – 25 mg

 DHEA should be taken in the morning on an empty stomach, about 30 minutes before breakfast with plenty of fluid.

 Food supplements are no substitute for a well-balanced diet and a healthy lifestyle.
 The indicated recommended daily intake should not be exceeded.
 Persons under constant medical care should consult a physician before taking the supplements.
 Product information is not to be considered a statement regarding cure; in general, we advise against self-medication without proper consultation of a doctor.
 Subject to mistakes and print or typographical errors.